 2.2 Preparation of pap from maize

 The method described by [16] was adopted.
 High quality maize grains were selected by sorting.
 The grains were free from mold, dirt and pests.
 The maize was winnowed and thoroughly washed in clean water to remove impurities.
 The cleaned maize was soaked in a large container and submerged in water for 3 days at room temperature.
 Over time, mass of bubbles were noticed in the soaking water which indicated active fermentation.
 The soaked maize was drained and ground into a paste using wet grinder to form a thick slurry.
 The slurry was sieved with clean water using a muslin cloth.
 The starchy, smooth component of the slurry sieved was retained for pap.
 The sieved liquid was allowed to settle in a container for 18 hours.
 During this period, the starch settles at the bottom while excess water was at the surface.
 The surface water was gently decanted off and discarded.
 The wet starch was spread on a sterile tray and transferred into a drying oven (model 10-D1390) at 60oC for 6hours.
-The dried pap was further ground into a fine powder using a hammer mill machine (Tiger extruda 6.5hp, UK).
+The dried pap was further ground into a fine powder using a hammer mill machine (Tiger extrude 6.5hp, UK).

 2.3 Preparation of peanut flour

 The method described by [17] was used.
 The peanut was sorted to remove damaged moldy, or immature Kernels.
 It was then washed thoroughly to remove dirt, stones and impurities.
 The peanuts were manually shelled to separate the kernels from hard outer shells.
 The peanuts were then roasted in a hot air oven at 180oC for 15 minutes.
 After roasting, the red outer skin was removed; then the peanut was partially defatted, the remaining defatted peanut cake was used as the base material for flour production.
-The defatted peanuts were ground into a fine powder using an hammer mill.
+The defatted peanuts were ground into a fine powder using a hammer mill.
 The flour was passed through sieves to ensure uniform particle size.
 The peanut flour was packed in moisture-proof, airtight packaging to maintain freshness and prevent rancidity.

 2.4 Preparation of Muskmelon Flour

 The method described by [18] was used.
 Fully ripened muskmelon fruit was selected and sorted for maximum quality, flavor and nutrient content.
-The muskmelon were washed thoroughly to remove dirt, pesticides, and impurities.
+The muskmelon was washed thoroughly to remove dirt, pesticides, and impurities.
 The outer rind was removed manually leaving only the edible pulp and seeds.
 The pulp was cut into smaller pieces to form puree for uniform drying at 55oC until complete drying was achieved (<10%).
 After drying, the pulp along with the seed were ground into fine powder using a hammer mill.
 The flour was passed through sieves to ensure uniform particle sizes.
 Then, the flour was packed in air tight, moisture-proof packaging and stored in a cool, dry place to maintain its shelf-life.

 2.5 Research Design

-Completely randomized design was used for this formulation of composite blends.
+Completely randomized design was used for this formulation of composite blends (Table 1).

 Table 1: Mixing ratios of blends of peanut muskmelon and maize pap.